ivzhukov/perf-analysis-hands-on/docs/baseline.md

 ## Initial setup

-First of all let's login into Bridges-2 using ssh:
+First of all let's login into HLRS training cluster using ssh:

 ```bash
 $ ssh -Y userid@training.hlrs.de